 Decarbonisation is a primary driver of this change.
 But it is reinforced by the trend towards decentralised energy and the advance of digitalisation.
 The challenge is to facilitate the transformation of the power system in an efficient and timely way that delivers value to customers.

-The Future Power Systems Architecture (FPSA) programme takes a Whole System approach – considering the traditional power system together with the installations, appliances and devices on the customers’ side of the meter – and how it interact with other energy vectors – such as transport and heat.
+The Future Power Systems Architecture (FPSA) programme takes a Whole System approach – considering the traditional power system together with the installations, appliances and devices on the customers’ side of the meter – and how it interacts with other energy vectors – such as transport and heat.

 A collaboration between Energy Systems Catapult and The Institution of Engineering and Technology, FPSA is delivered by an independent expert body having extensive technical, commercial, regulatory, digital expertise and experience.
 It has a strong customer perspective.

 FPSA has taken a three phase approach:

 1. Firstly, FPSA Phase 1 set out to identify the new functionality that Britain’s power system will need to support widespread energy transformation by 2030.
 The programme identified 35 new or significantly modified functions, of which the drivers are: